Overcoming the Most Common Problems Obtaining Italian Citizenship

 Helping You Overcome Obstacles to Italian Citizenship

-You might have applied for Italian citizenship in the past and been denied, or you may just be getting started in preparing an application.
+You might have applied in the past to get dual citizenship in Italy and been denied, or you may just be getting started in preparing an application.
 The benefits of dual citizenship include traveling under an Italian passport throughout the EU, as well as the right to live and work in the EU with health and education benefits.
 Don’t let a single obstacle stop you from obtaining your rights as an Italian citizen and passing these benefits on to your children.

 Contact the Italian American Citizenship Assistance Program today to find out if you are eligible and how straightforward your journey can be.
-We are familiar with the entirety of the process and can provide all the services you need to obtain official documents, translations, and apostille and resolve discrepancies.
-Whether you apply by descent or by marriage, if there is a path to your Italian citizenship, we will help you every step of the way.
+We are familiar with the entirety of the process of obtaining Italian citizenship for U.S. citizens, and can provide all the services you need to acquire official documents, translations, and apostilles and resolve discrepancies.
+Whether you apply by descent or by marriage, if there is a path to U.S./Italy dual citizenship, we will help you every step of the way.